 - Cloud Security

-With an innovative approach, experienced team, and best-in-class services, Rapyder provides 24×7 monitoring, guidance, and support.
+With an innovative approach, an experienced team, and best-in-class services, Rapyder provides 24×7 monitoring, guidance, and support.

 Rapyder has announced its achievement of Amazon Web Services (AWS) RDS Service Delivery Partner status.
-Achieving the AWS RDS Service Delivery Partner status makes Rapyder distinct as an AWS Partner with the diligent team and technical capabilities in helping customers manage, operate and scale a relational database in the cloud.
+Achieving the AWS RDS Service Delivery Partner status makes Rapyder distinct as an AWS Partner with the diligent team and technical capabilities to help customers manage, operate and scale a relational database in the cloud.

 This designation identifies that Rapyder has laid out its deep knowledge and clear understanding of Amazon RDS-specific services and solutions.
 Henceforth allows providing tooling for Amazon RDS, including migration, performance, support, maintenance, and guidance, helping our customers pace up their digital transformation profoundly.